bcbi/julia_tutorials/plotting/PITCHME.md

 * No custom shapes
 * JSON may limit performance
 * Sometime it's difficult to save to file as SVG.
 (Okay as png and html)
-* To save to file requieres "plotting front-end", which may not work when working on remote servers
+* To save to file requires "plotting front-end", which may not work when working on remote servers
 * Silent failures of undefined properties

 ---